Configuration

 use_directory_urls

-The following table demonstrates how the URLs used on the site differ when setting use_directory_urls to true or false.
+The following tables demonstrate how the directory structure and URLs used on the site differ when setting use_directory_urls to true or false.

 The default style of use_directory_urls: true creates more user friendly URLs, and is usually what you'll want to use.